pelagornis-community/website/src/content/docs/information/Roles.md

 ## Admin Help

-> For all server-related issues, message @Discord-Admins mail. <br/>
+> For all server-related issues, message @PelagornisBot mail. <br/>
-> Do not ping @Discord-Admins unless there is an emergency that requires immediate intervention, such as a server raid or significant spam.
+> Do not ping @PelagornisBot unless there is an emergency that requires immediate intervention, such as a server raid or significant spam.